- To create two large databases, one for English speech errors, another for Cantonese speech errors.

 - To extend and refine existing methodologies for speech error collection and classification.

-- To develop a classification system that supports rigorous testing of psychological effects and probing linguistically sophisticated language structures.
+- To develop a classification system that supports rigorous testing of psycholinguistic effects and investigation of detailed linguistic structures

 - To support examination of phonetic errors, distinct from phonological errors, through classification and audio recordings.

 - To partner with language production researchers on research projects that enrich the database, and ultimately make the database a public resource (projected release date is summer of 2019).